-- 1. Funds flow is based on US\$75/bbl WTI and \$3.00/GJ AECO. - 2.
+- Funds flow is based on US\$75/bbl WTI and \$3.00/GJ AECO. - 2.
 Funds flow is a capital management measure.
 See Specified Financial Measures in the Advisories. - 3.
 Free funds flow is a non-GAAP financial measure.
 See Specified Financial Measures in the Advisories. - 4.
 Expenditures on property, plant and equipment also referred to as "Capital Expenditures" or "Capital Spending" or "Capital Investments". - 5.
 See Oil and Gas Advisory in the Advisories for additional information on production. - 6.
-Net debt is current estimated net debt. - 7.
-The debt used in the Debt to EBITDA calculation includes bank indebtedness, investment grade senior notes, senior notes, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 8.
-The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items.
+Net debt is current estimated net debt.\ - The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements.